Social Media ROI Made Simple – What You Need to Know to Understand

 Defining your Social Media ROI will allow you to see whether your current marketing strategy is working, and allow you to quantify and prove the value of it for your business.

-Once you know what is working, and how much value it is bringing to your business, you can further optimise your marketing plans, and look to assigning a monetary value.
+Once you know what is working, and how much value it is bringing to your business, you can further optimize your marketing plans, and look to assigning a monetary value.

 - Pay Per Click (PPC) Costs – Look at how much you are spending on social media and what you are getting in return.
 Then work out how much it would cost you in PPC Ads to achieve the same results.